nopnop2002/esp-idf-json/json-http-client4/README.md

 # How to use
 Open a browser and enter the IP address of the esp32 in the browser's address bar.
-The ESP32 retrieves data from the Fake REST Server and displays it in tree format.
+The ESP32 retrieves data from the Fake REST Server and displays it in table format.
 ![Image](https://github.com/user-attachments/assets/7d1a49f3-8643-4420-85a6-1fcbf39119db)

 Instead of IP addresses, you can use mDNS hostnames.